Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-We jointly train our method by minimizing three losses: graph node classification loss $\mathcal{L}^{graph}$, generation artifacts isolation loss $\mathcal{L}^{iso}$ and hyperparameter hierarchy constraints $\mathcal{L}^{hier.}$, where $\mathcal{L}^{graph}$ encourages each graph node feature to predict the corresponding hyperparameter label, $\mathcal{L}^{iso}$ strives to project real and fake images into two separated manifolds, which helps the LGPN only parse the hyperparameters for generated images, and $\mathcal{L}^{hier}$ imposes hierarchical constraints among different hyperparameters while stabilizing the training.
+\SubSection{Training and Inference} We jointly train our method with three objective functions.
+Graph node classification loss (\textit{e.g.}, $\mathcal{L}^{graph}$) encourages each graph node feature to predict the corresponding hyperparameter label.
+Artifacts isolation loss (\textit{e.g.}, $\mathcal{L}^{iso}$) helps the LGPN only parse the hyperparameters for generated images, and hyperparameter hierarchy constraints (\textit{e.g.}, $\mathcal{L}^{hier}$) imposes hierarchical constraints among different hyperparameters while stabilizing the training.